moha4med/tremor-project-template/README.md

    ```

 3. Configure Firebase:
-   - Add your Firebase configuration in the `.env.local` file in the root directory:
+   - Add your Firebase configuration in the `.env` file in the root directory:

      ```
      NEXT_PUBLIC_FIREBASE_API_KEY=your-api-key